 As a youth, I spent most of my free time hunting and fishing in central and southern Missouri with my father and uncles.
-I hunt deer and hogs with a bow and waterfowl, turkey and dove.
-I have hunted several states throughout the south and New York.
+I hunt deer and hogs with a bow and waterfowl, turkey, pheasant, crane and dove.
+I have hunted several states around te country.
 I receive the most joy now hunting and fishing with our son.
 I have trained and hunted with Labrador Retrievers for over 25 years, and produced some outstanding litters of hunting dogs and companions.
 I have been a member of Ducks Unlimited since 1990, a Life Sponsor since 2013, a Chapter Committee Member since 1993.
 I am currently a Committee Member of the Winston-Salem DU Chapter and a North Carolina District Chairman in the West Central area.
 I was the Chapter Chairman in Allen, Texas in 2008 - 2010.
 We received both State and National recognition for outstanding growth and conservation efforts all three years.
 I was District Chairman for DU Texas in the North Dallas area for two years.
 I am also a member of the National Wild Turkey Federation and Quality Deer Managementy Association.
 During my career I have also been a member of the National and State Chapters of The American Fisheries Society and The Wildlife Society.

 I began doing business in March 2007.
 After 25 years in various levels of state government I decided I receive the most satisfaction when assisting private landowners with their fish and wildlife management issues.
 As state governments reduce budgets and staff, the private landowner is receiving less and less service from these once resourceful knowledge bases.
 Most landowners want to improve the natural resources on their property, but either don't know how, or do not have the time to learn how.
 I work at educating the landowner to better manage for quality sportfish and wildlife.
 Although the company is fairly new, it is headed up by an extremely knowledgeable and experienced outdoor professional and resource user.